-Principal Investigator: Jakob Reiser, PhD
+Jakob Reiser, Ph.D.

-Gene therapy holds great potential for treating a variety of serious diseases, some of which are as yet incurable.
+Gene therapy holds great potential for treating a variety of serious diseases, some of which are now incurable.
 One strategy for delivering therapeutic genes is to use a virus to carry them into cells.
 Such gene delivery vehicles are referred to as vectors.
 Viruses used as vectors are specially modified so they do not reproduce inside the target cells.

 These studies will help researchers to design safer and more effective HIV-based gene therapy vectors.
 The knowledge gained from our research will also allow us to evaluate the risks associated with the use of HIV vectors and to provide timely advice on product development for FDA sponsors.

-Lentiviruses are complex retroviruses that include human immunodeficiency viruses such as HIV-1.
+Lentiviruses are complex retroviruses that include human immunodeficiency viruses, such as HIV-1.
 Gene therapy vectors based on HIV-1 are being developed to deliver therapeutic genes ex vivo and in vivo.
-While these vectors are promising, they pose risks in that they may activate oncogenes during random integration into the host genome.
+While these vectors are promising, they pose the risk of activating oncogenes or disrupting critical cellular genes during random integration into the host genome.

-Targeted gene delivery involves broadening the tropism of vectors to transduce previously non-permissive cells or replacing the viral tropism to transduce specific target cell exclusively.
+Targeted gene delivery involves broadening the in vivo tropism of vectors to transduce previously non-permissive cells or replacing the viral tropism to transduce specific target cells exclusively.
 These approaches offer potential advantages of enhanced therapeutic effects and reduced side effects.
-We are in the process of designing improved targetable LV vectors that more efficient and more flexible than the currently available ones.
-These vectors will either bear a cell-binding domain linked to the vector's membrane plus a separate fusion domain derived from Sindbis virus or vesicular stomatitis virus or a molecular bridge consisting of soluble avian leukosis/sarcoma virus receptors fused to cell-specific ligands.
-Our initial focus will be interleukin 13 (IL13)-displaying vectors to target IL13 receptor-over-expressing cancer cells in vitro and in vivo.
+We are in the process of testing targetable lentiviral vectors bearing a cell-binding domain linked to the vector's membrane and a separate fusion domain.
+Our focus has been on using interleukin 13 (IL-13)-displaying vectors to target IL-13-receptor-alpha 2 -overexpressing cancer cells in vitro and in vivo.
 We use a broad range of approaches, including cell culture, and molecular biological and virological techniques to construct, manufacture and test new HIV-1-based lentiviral vectors.
 Our work emphasizes targetable vectors for cell-specific transduction and vectors capable of site-specific integration.

-DNA RNA Nanotechnol 2016 Jan;2(1):42-52
+- DNA RNA Nanotechnol 2016 Jan;2(1):42-52

 Aptamer guided delivery of nucleic acid-based nanoparticles.